“I love this cello!” – Yo-Yo Ma, Cellist, and Luis and Clark owner

 - The fingerboard.

 Luis and Clark carbon fiber cellos are individually made, by hand.
 By using molds and following set specifications, there is little to no variation from instrument to instrument.
-Instruments are measured and weighed at each step of the fabrication process in order to maintain strict quality control.
+Instruments are measured and weighed at each step of the fabrication process to maintain strict quality control.

 Why the Luis and Clark Cello is Easier to Play Than a Standard Cello